Tinikling: Adaptations

 When performed by dance troupes or in cultural shows, Tinikling is typically performed in the "Rural Suite," which includes dances originating from Filipino Christians that have a more "folksy" character.
-These dances originate mostly from the islands of Visayas and Luzon and imitate the simplicity and joy of the lifestyle of the Filipino villagers living in those regions during the Spanish period.
+These dances originate mostly from the islands of Visayas and imitate the simplicity and joy of the lifestyle of the Filipino villagers living in those regions during the Spanish period.
 Other Filipino folk dances of this category include Sayaw sa Bangko, Maglalatik, and Pandanggo sa Ilaw.

 In the United States, this dance has been altered into a four-beat rhythm to adjust to popular music.
 In some cases, it has been used in conjunction with traditional Filipino martial arts to demonstrate fleetness of foot and flow of movement.
-As mentioned earlier, tinikling is used as aerobic exercise for physical education classes in the United States for grades K-12.
+As mentioned earlier, Tinikling is used as aerobic exercise for physical education classes in the United States for grades K-12.
 Instead of using traditional bamboo poles, most schools create their poles using plastic PVC pipe or wooden dowels.
 Another alternative is to tie elastic bands to the ankles of two students.
 The two students switch between jumping with their feet apart and their feet together to simulate the movement of the wooden poles.
 This way, more students are engaged in the aerobic exercise, rather than just the dancer.

 Regional Versions of the Dance

-Similar dances are found throughout Asia signifying close genetic and cultural relationships of people within the region.
-In Taiwan there are the Ami and Puyuma bamboo dances.
+Similar dances are found throughout Asia signifying close cultural relationships of people within the region.
+In Taiwan, there are the Ami and Puyuma bamboo dances.
 In Southeast Asia similar dances such as the Rangku Alu of the Manggarai and the Gaba-gaba of the Ambonese in Indonesia, Múa Sạp from Vietnam, Lao Kra Top Mai from Thailand, Robam Kom Araek from Cambodia, Karen or Chin Bamboo Dance from Myanmar, Alai Sekap in Brunei, and Magunatip of the Murut people of Borneo.
 In Northeast India, various bamboo dances like the Cheraw dance from Mizoram people and various other Naga groups like the bamboo dances of the Kuki people are still conducted today.
-Multiple bamboo dances southern China: the Zhuang, the Li (called Da Chai), Yao etc.
+Multiple bamboo dances in southern China: the Zhuang, the Li (called Da Chai), Yao, etc.